tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/客户端 API/SDK API（新版）/SDK API（iOS & Mac）_intl_en.md

 >!**Do not use APIs of new and old versions at the same time**.

 ## Initialization and Login APIs
-To use Tencent Cloud IM services, you need to initialize the SDK and log in.
+To use the Tencent Cloud IM service, you need to initialize the SDK and log in.

 | API      | Description                         |
 |---------|---------|